Josh Spring, Executive Director

 Aquashia Peterson, Summer Intern

-Aquashia is a junior at Mount St. Joseph University.
+Aquashia is a senior at Mount St. Joseph University.
 She is majoring in Paralegal Studies with minors in Business Administration and in Communication with New Media Studies.
 Aquashia interns as the Advocacy and Policy Specialist, assisting Executive Director Josh Spring in projects such as the Employment Pipeline Pilot and organizing tenants living in substandard affordable housing.
 Aquashia always had a passion for advocating for minorities and those in need.